wandb/terraform-aws-wandb/README.md

 - `database_instance_class` - The instance type for the database

 ## Bring Your Own Bucket (BYOB)
-We have added additional variable that make enabling BYOB easier to enable.
+We have added additional variables that make enabling BYOB easier.
 `bucket_permissions_mode` accepts 1 of 3 values;
-- `strict` the default requires an explict list of the buckets for proper access, the same as byob before `7.3.0`.
+- `strict` the default requires an explicit list of the buckets for proper access, the same as byob before `7.3.0`.
-- `restricted` makes use of the new variable `bucket_restricted_accounts` which is a list of AWS account Id's where the BYOBs can be hosted from. ex: `["1234567890", "1234876590"]`
+- `restricted` makes use of the new variable `bucket_restricted_accounts` which is a list of AWS account IDs where the BYOBs can be hosted from. ex: `["1234567890", "1234876590"]`
-- `public` enables access to any BYOB properly configured not present in the the calling account.
+- `public` enables access to any BYOB properly configured not present in the calling account.
 Effectively this enables cross account s3 access to ANY aws s3 account.

 > [!IMPORTANT]
-> Enabling BYOB or cross-account reguardless of `bucket_permissions_mode` still requires a policy attached to that bucket to allowing the eks node role to perform s3 actions.
+> Enabling BYOB or cross-account regardless of `bucket_permissions_mode` still requires a policy attached to that bucket allowing the eks node role to perform s3 actions.
 >
 > To find out the role which needs to be allowed access to your BYOB go to bucket section of `https://YOUR_WANDB_DEPLOYMENT/console/settings/system` or see the output of the module `cluster_node_role`
 >